Types Of Mixer Grinder Blades And Uses In Kitchen

 Wet grinder blades are somewhat the opposite of dry grinder blades as they have super sharp edges and usually come with three or four arms.
 There are a variety of foods or beverages that are beautifully ground or use a wet grinder blade.
 Since they are used for wet grinding, their jars are also large, around 1L to 1.5L.

-It’s an excellent tool for making dough for idlis, vadas, dhoklas, and dosas, among other things.
-They’re also known for making garlic paste and tomato/onion paste.
+With a great wet grinder making dough for idlis, vadas, dhoklas, and dosas, among other things becomes very easy.
 Keep an eye on the grinder until you reach the required consistency for the best outcomes.

 2. Dry Grinder Blade